prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 ## 4. ENVIRONMENT SETUP

 `Pre-requisite: An AWS Organization setup with multiple member accounts, and a management account and Organization-level services like AWS Config, Security Hub, CloudFormation StackSet, CloudTrail, etc. and setup Delegated Administrator accounts as per your requirements.`

+### 4.1.
+Enable AWS Config

+To allow Security Hub to get its findings, we need to enable AWS Config in each region of all organization member accounts.
+For this, we use a CloudFormation template.
+The implementation steps are as follows,

+1. In the Organization’s CloudFormation StackSet Delegated Administrator, or the Management account, go to *CloudFormation > StackSets > Create StackSet* & upload the <code> Enable_AWS_Config.yaml </code> template file.